Technical illustration background

 This update focuses on maximizing packing density, refining algorithm precision, and unifying rotation logic for Dense Packing.

-- Dense Packing Optimization & Quality Boost.
+• Dense Packing Optimization & Quality Boost.
 The True-Shape nesting engine received a major upgrade.
 Geometry decomposition now merges adjacent sectors, speeding up calculations by 5-10x.
-The "Safety Valve" (fallback to coarse packing) has been removed, ensuring the algorithm always performs a full-quality analysis regardless of complexity.
+The "Safety Valve" has been removed, ensuring the algorithm always performs a full-quality analysis regardless of complexity.

-- Raster & Placed Item Support.
+• Raster & Placed Item Support.
 Fixed "Select at least 2 objects" errors when working with images.
-The plugin now includes robust fallback mechanisms to correctly detect bounds for Raster and Placed items.
+The plugin now includes fallback mechanisms to correctly detect bounds for Raster and Placed items.

 Version 1.1.1 (October 17, 2025)

-This is a major update focused on radical algorithm improvements, new features, and overall stability, making Arrange Master a truly professional-grade tool.
+This is a major update focused on radical algorithm improvements, new features, and overall stability.

-- Complete Overhaul: Dense Packing Algorithm.
-The true-shape nesting engine has been rewritten from the ground up.
+• Complete Overhaul: Dense Packing Algorithm.
+The true-shape nesting engine has been rewritten.
 It now uses a "Global Free Space Analysis" architecture, allowing it to see and utilize not only holes inside objects but also the complex empty spaces that form between multiple objects.
-This results in significantly denser and more intelligent layouts.

-- New Feature: Dynamic Simplification.
-The Dense Packing algorithm is now equipped with a powerful safety valve ("Pre-emptive Complexity Control") that detects and prevents computational explosions.
-This makes the algorithm robust and stable, eliminating freezes even on extremely complex layouts or with high 'Analysis Precision' settings.
+• New Feature: Dynamic Simplification.
+The Dense Packing algorithm is now equipped with a safety valve that detects and prevents computational explosions.
+This makes the algorithm more stable, eliminating freezes even on complex layouts or with high 'Analysis Precision' settings.

-- New Feature: Single Item Fill.
-The Grid Layout panel now includes a powerful mode to fill the container with copies of a single selected item, using the efficient Skyline algorithm for a dense, organic pattern.
+• New Feature: Single Item Fill.
+The Grid Layout panel now includes a special mode to fill the container with copies of a single selected item, using the Skyline algorithm for a dense pattern.

-- New Feature: Staggered Grid Offsets.
-The Grid Layout now includes "Offset Even/Odd Rows" options to easily create staggered, checkerboard-style patterns.
+• New Feature: Staggered Grid Offsets.
+The Grid Layout now includes "Offset Even/Odd Rows" options to create staggered, checkerboard-style patterns.

 Version 1.0.1 (October 10, 2025)

-This update focuses on adding powerful new features for organic layouts and significant performance optimizations.
+This update focuses on adding new features for organic layouts and significant performance optimizations.

-- New Feature: Dense Packing ("True-Shape Nesting").
-The Greedy Layout now includes an advanced mode that analyzes the true vector shape of objects, allowing for incredibly tight and natural-looking packing that fills concave areas.
+• New Feature: Dense Packing ("True-Shape Nesting").
+The Greedy Layout now includes an advanced mode that analyzes the true vector shape of objects, allowing for tight packing that fills concave areas.

 Version 1.0.0 (September 15, 2025)